saba-chy/Python/README.md

 # Python

-This my fist python progrm
+This is my first python program